top of page

 Running a remote design thinking session

-Running your design thinking sessions remotely is no longer a want, but it has become a need.
-Despite some of us feel challenged by a technology gap (which can be easily solved) the real issue is shifting our mindset.
-Being in the same room with your innovation team has somehow become a privilege, with the current situation making this even more extreme.
-Any design thinking project is composed by a core and an extended team.
-The core team are the people actively working on the project full time, the extended team are people that can help you, and your team, in achieving success in your innovation project.
+The core team comprises individuals who work on the project full-time.
+In contrast, the extended team includes individuals who can help you and your team achieve success in your innovation project.
 By inviting users to pre-experience and to collaborate on a set of solutions, co-creation reduces the risk of innovation.
 Running remote co-creation sessions not only speeds up the design thinking process but also enables you to reach users outside your physical reach.
-I'm running a live webinar on Wednesday the 13th of May @ 2pm IST, where I'll share what I've learned in running remote creative session with my users and customers.
+I'm hosting a live webinar on Wednesday, May 13th, at 2 pm IST, where I'll share what I've learned from running remote creative sessions with my users and customers.

 Running a remote design thinking session